 The aim is to encourage the reduction of variability in outcomes of cancer care between countries, as well as within regions in each country, by giving cancer professionals the chance to experience working in multiprofessional teams in accredited centres in Europe.

 In order to apply for this fellowship, please complete the online application form in the Further Information section of this page.
-(Deadline for applications: TBC).
+(The deadline for applications is Friday 28 September.)

 At the end of the training period at the host centre it is anticipated that candidates, as well as having improved their skills and knowledge in cancer nursing will also be given a good overview of all the issues involved in the running of a successful Cancer Unit.

 ESO will refund the cancer nurse with relevant travel costs and a grant of 2000 Euros for each 4-week period.
 Accommodation is not provided and is to be arranged by the applicant.

 - at least two years’ experience in clinical cancer nursing

 - member of an EONS member society or individual member of EONS